luan0ap/chrome-urban-dictionary-lookup/README.md

-# chrome-urban-dictionary-lookup
+# Urban Dictionary Lookup Chrome Extension
-A simple extension to look up a selected text on Urban Dictionary Website
+A simple extension to lookup a selected text on Urban Dictionary Website and get the definition.